Ellerman Lines: Wartime service and purchase of Wilson Line

 Ellerman Lines sought to restore a pre-war level of service after the end of the war.
 This involved obtaining several German liners as well as placing orders for new ships.
 Before long the old networks of passenger and cargo services had been restored.
 John Ellerman died a baronet with a fortune of £37 million in 1933.

 By 1939 and the outbreak of the Second World War the fleet had been successfully rebuilt and expanded, to the extent that the Ellerman groups owned a total 105 ships with a combined capacity of 920,000 tons.
 This made Ellerman's one of the biggest fleets in the World.
 Its ships were in four classes: mixed cargo and passenger ships; cargo ships with limited passenger accommodation; pure cargo ships; and short sea traders for service in the Mediterranean.
-Many of these ships were subsequently requisition by the UK Government, whilst others were kept as cargo vessels to transport supplies to the United Kingdom.
+Many of these ships were subsequently requisitioned by the UK Government, whilst others were kept as cargo vessels to transport supplies to the United Kingdom.